homectr/homie-gpio/README.md

 > Monitored gpios are automatically pulled-up upon device boot, so monitored contact should ground them.
 > This also means that 1/true => open contact, 0/false => closed contact

-> Controlled gpios will get 3.3V when witched to ON.
+> Controlled gpios will get 3.3V when switched to ON.

 ```
 {